-The implementation of German heritage policy and the representation of 'inner unity' through memorials and museums
+The implementation of German heritage policy and the representation of the German Democratic Republic through memorials and museums

 Supervisor: Dr Jonathan Grix and Dr Sara Jones

 The purpose of the research is to provide new data, analysis and discussion on the use of the history of the GDR in formulating and implementing heritage policy, and to examine the effect of this on how the GDR is remembered through memorials and museums.
 In addressing these issues, the work investigates how the politics of remembrance relates the GDR past to unified Germany.
 A framework of political network theory supports the research.
 Using memorial and museum-based comparative contexts the research investigates how the memory of the GDR past is used to shape political decision-making, and how political decision-making shapes how the GDR is remembered.

 The key themes of the research are: Policy into practice - reconstructing the past; Managing the representation of the GDR - bringing the past into the present ;Representation and Diversification - How diverse intent, purpose and motivation on the part of heritage policy-makers and implementers produce representations of the GDR.
 In conclusion the research considers how diverse outcomes and implications in the representation of the GDR can indicate ways forward for remembering the GDR past and its long-term memorialisation.

 Before retiring from a successful career in teaching, Ivor completed an MA in International Studies as preparation for PhD research work in the Institute for German Studies at UoB.
 Returning to a lifelong interest in the GDR (German Democratic Republic) for the theme and setting of his work, Ivor is researching how the socialist state is represented as part of the heritage of Germany.
 His personal interests include a range of international issues – in particular those relating to the representation of continuity and change, transfer, transition and transformation in social order.

 - MA International Studies (Distinction), York St. John University